MuhammadAhmed8/CONTRACT-PARSER/README.md

 # CONTRACT-PARSER
-A parser which parse contract pdf template into a specific provided format in json.
+A parser which parse contract pdf templates and convert it into a specific provided format in json.